 The Loneliness Epidemic

 Sociologist Robert Putnam is one of the most well-known people to have first sounded the alarms on the loneliness crisis facing American communities.
-He released his now famous book Bowling Alone in 2000, documenting the collapse of American institutions and practices that formerly brought communities together.
+He released Bowling Alone in 2000, documenting the collapse of American institutions and practices that formerly brought communities together.
 A simple example from his enormous volume of research shows that the number of picnics Americans share together has declined by 60 percent from 1975 to 1999![v]

 Putnam predicted that our culture would only continue down a path of disconnection and isolation.
 He was right.
 Today we are lonelier and more isolated than ever, and the statistics are incredibly alarming.
 An often-cited 2006 study shows that nearly half of all Americans had two or fewer friends they could talk about with their deepest fears or desires.
 A quarter of Americans said they didn’t have a single friend to have such conversations with.[vi]
 A 2018 Cigna study tells us this has only gotten worse: nearly half of Americans report “sometimes or always feeling alone,” and 47% of Americans also said they do not have meaningful in-person social interactions.[vii]